-Not the Headmaster of Hogwarts, though J K Rowling must surely have borrowed his name from the bee also called a sumbledore.
-And a nicely echoic word it is, which evokes the drowsy hum of bees on summer afternoons.
+Not the Headmaster of Hogwarts, though J K Rowling must surely have borrowed his name from this rather rare term for a kind of bee.
+And a nicely echoic word it is, which evokes the drowsy hum of questing bees on summer afternoons.

 Its first part is one of a set of rhyming words from English of some centuries ago, the others being bumble (from a root meaning to drone or buzz) and humble (from an old Germanic word meaning to hum).
 All three have been used to form names for those furry, blundering, slow-moving bees that are so large you wonder how they get off the ground (bumblebee is now the usual term almost everywhere, humblebee was once common in Britain but is now much less so; dumbledore is the rarest).